ACEmulator/ACE/docs/MOD_AUTHOR_GUIDE.md

 # How to make and import an ACE Single Player mod

-ACE Single Player currently imports **server-code mods**: .NET DLLs that use ACE's `IHarmonyMod` interface.
-World SQL packs and client DAT/landscape packs need a different migration system and are not supported by this ZIP importer yet.
+ACE Single Player's Mod ZIP importer handles **server-code mods**: .NET DLLs that use ACE's `IHarmonyMod` interface.
+Per-weenie AceForge SQL uses the separate **Custom Weenies** screen described in [the Custom Weenies guide](CUSTOM_WEENIES.md).
+General world SQL packs and client DAT/landscape packs still need a different migration system and are not supported by the Mod ZIP importer.

 The easiest starting point is the small [HelloCommand port](https://github.com/titaniumweiner/ACE-SinglePlayer/tree/main/Source/ACE.SinglePlayer.Mods.HelloCommand).
 Copy that project, rename its assembly and namespace, and replace its command code with your own feature.